At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Customise your CV to highlight relevant skills such as communication, teamwork, and resilience.
-Use specific examples from your past experiences that demonstrate these qualities, as they are crucial for this position.
+Use specific examples from your past experiences that demonstrate these qualities, as they are crucial for this role.

 How to prepare for a job interview at Serco

-✨Showcase Transferable Skills
+✨Highlight Transferable Skills

 ✨Prepare for Competency-Based Questions

-Expect competency-based questions that assess how you've handled situations in the past.
-Use the STAR method (Situation, Task, Action, Result) to structure your answers, ensuring you clearly convey your thought process and outcomes.
+Expect questions that assess how you've handled specific situations in the past.
+Use the STAR method (Situation, Task, Action, Result) to structure your answers, ensuring you provide clear and concise examples.